jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 In ext4, __extents__ replaced the traditional block mapping scheme used by ext2 and ext3.
 An extent is a range of contiguous physical blocks, improving large file performance and reducing fragmentation.
 A single extent in ext4 can map up to 128 MiB of contiguous space with a 4 KiB block size [^126].

 Theodore Ts'o is a respected developer in the open source community, who currently is the maintainer of ext4 and is employed by Google to develop filesystems.
 Ext4 is the current default file system for most Linux.
 It is well tested and a well known quantity and is currently used by Google in Android devices as well.

-There are three competing filesystems that fill the void between ext4 and current existing technology.
+To format a partition using the __ext4__ filesystem you would simply type ```mkfs.etx4 /dev/sdX1```  and the partition will be formatted.
+You normally don't format entire devices, just partitions, which can take up entire disks.
+There are three additional competing filesystems that fill the void between ext4 and current existing technology.

 ### XFS